Ceren Saner was born in 1991, Istanbul, Turkey and studied Business Administration at Koc University (TR), graduating in 2014.

 She has eventually become a self-taught visual artist working with photography and videography.
 Ceren uses the term private documentary to describe her approach as her works have predominantly autobiographical elements in them.

-Consequently, her works have yet been exhibited in France, Germany, Italy, Sweden, United Kingdom, United States of America, and Turkey.
+After all, her works have yet been exhibited in France, Germany, Italy, Lebanon, Sweden, United Kingdom, United States of America, and Turkey.

 Her special bond with photography started through her bond with her family, especially her father.